 The hubs sound lovely as I was freewheeling down the mountain, ticking away like a well-made swiss clock sped up.

-When I finally hit a lovely fast flat, the wheels felt very rapid, as I was riding a top end set of wheels.
+When I finally hit a lovely fast flat, the wheels felt very rapid, as if I was riding a top end set of wheels.

 Another added bonus is they look really nice and to have a deep section wheel of this quality is incredible for this price.
 These wheels would make any bike look good, I know if I was out with my Portuguese friends riding and I said they were a £1500 wheels, they would not question it.

-I will do an update on how they are performing in 6 months, but gut feeling says they are going to do just what it says on the label.
+I will do an update on how they are performing in 6 months, but my gut feeling says they are going to do just what it says on the label.
 Great new wheels for 2020.